-US national parks and other public lands have large deferred maintenance backlogs and a need for more sustainable annual funding streams.
+U.S. national parks and other public lands have large deferred maintenance backlogs and a need for more sustainable annual funding streams.
 Some observers have suggested that dedicated funding sources outside of general revenues would improve the situation.
-In this study, we analyze the efficiency and equity implications of one option, a federal excise tax on outdoor recreation equipment.
-Using 12 years of microdata from the US Bureau of Labor Statistics’ Consumer Expenditure Survey, we estimate consumer demand for recreation equipment and use the model to simulate the impacts of a 5 percent federal excise tax.
-We find that the demand for outdoor gear is highly price-elastic, and thus the tax would generate a sizable welfare loss as a percentage of tax revenues raised.
-The tax would be nearly proportional to income across the income distribution, though households in the lowest income quintile would pay substantially more as a share of income, on average, than households in the four higher income quintiles.
-The tax would impose only a small financial burden on an average household, however, and generate about $3 billion annually for public lands.
-In back-of-the-envelope calculations, we show that raising the same amount of money from national park entrance fees would require very large, and likely unacceptable, increases in those fees.
+In this study, we analyze the efficiency and equity implications of one often-proposed option, a federal excise tax on outdoor recreation equipment.
+Using micro-data on consumer expenditures, we estimate a two-stage Quadratic Almost Ideal Demand System (QUAIDS) for recreation equipment and use the model to simulate the impacts of a 5 percent tax.
+We find that the demand for outdoor gear is price-elastic, but the tax generates a relatively modest welfare loss as a share of tax revenues raised—$0.04 for every $1 of revenue.
+An average household would pay only about $12 per year in taxes, and an estimated $4.6 billion in revenues would be generated annually for public lands.
+We find that the tax is nearly proportional to income, across the entire income distribution, but households in the lowest income quintile pay substantially more as a share of income, on average, than households in the other four income quintiles.